lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 3. **Assert** verify that the result or behavior matches what was expected

 - Choose assertions that each cover one code paths
+- When arrangement is complicated/ there is nondeterminism, you can create method stubs or mock objects to return fixed desired values for a method/object instead of dealing with the actual one
+- If a function has side effects, in arrange observe the relevant state, in assert observe again and check for side effects

 ### Test-Driven Development (TDD)
 : write tests first, for the code you want to have